mbrukman/why-svelte/readme.md

 **update Jan 2023:** much of Svelte's temporary drawback-having situation has improved since I wrote this almost 3 years ago.
 I recently
-[got asked for an update](https://github.com/feltcoop/why-svelte/issues/3) and wrote this section right here, along with a handful of smaller in-context updates ahead.
+[got asked for an update](https://github.com/feltcoop/why-svelte/issues/3) and wrote this aside, along with a handful of smaller in-context updates ahead.
 This isn't exhaustive but I'll try to include the biggest highlights.

-As a Svelte user I'm biased of course, and I have my head down working most days, so I'm not the best person to ask about the status of the community and ecosystem, but based on my daily usage of the technology, its status is at minimum multiple rocket ship emojis.
+As a Svelte user I'm biased of course, and I have my head down working most days, so I'm not the best person to ask about the status of the community and ecosystem, but based on my daily usage of the technology and some perimeter community lurking, its status is at minimum multiple rocket ship emojis.

 - Sapper's successor [SvelteKit](https://kit.svelte.dev/) just hit 1.0,
   and we've been using it to great effect with 😁😁